Innovation Ecosystem

 IIC Calendar Activities

-- Workshop on Design Thinking, Critical thinking and Innovation Design.
-(Date of Activity-30 December, 2024)
+• Workshop on Design Thinking, Critical Thinking and Innovation Design (30 December 2024)

-- Expert talk on Process of Innovation Development & Technology Readiness Level (TRL) & "Commercialisation of Lab Technologies & Tech-Transfer.
-(Date of Activity- 03 January 2025)
+• Expert Talk on Process of Innovation Development & Technology Readiness Level (TRL) (03 January 2025)

-- Workshop on Effective Sales and Marketing Strategies for Entrepreneurs /Start-ups.
-(Date of Activity- 31 January 2025)
+• Workshop on Effective Sales and Marketing Strategies for Entrepreneurs/Start-ups (31 January 2025)

-- Cultivating Ethical and Innovative Mindsets in Future Engineering Leaders (Date of Activity: 13 December 2024)
+• Cultivating Ethical and Innovative Mindsets in Future Engineering Leaders (13 December 2024)

-- Alumni Expert Talk on Role of Cloud and AI in shaping the future of IT Industry (Date of Activity: 30 December 2024)
+• Alumni Expert Talk: Role of Cloud and AI in Shaping IT Industry (30 December 2024)

 Celebration Day Activities